Bird Island Seychelles Travel Guide

 Across the entire island functions as a nature reserve, with continuous opportunities for wildlife observation and immersion.

-Bird Island itself is the natural escape.
-All its attractions focus on its unique ecosystem, presenting profound natural experiences without needing to leave the island.
-The entire island functions as a nature reserve, with continuous opportunities for wildlife observation and immersion.
+A Bird sanctuary itself is the natural escape.
+All its points of interest focus on its unique ecosystem, presenting profound natural experiences without needing to leave the island.
+Across the entire island functions as a nature reserve, with continuous opportunities for wildlife observation and immersion.

 The island is a network of paths leading to variou's beautiful natural sites.